Asymptotic Accelerated Expansion in String Theory and the Swampland: Asymptotic structure of flux potential

 One can now project the equations of motion \eqref{eqmot} on the tangent and normal directions to show that in terms of the traveled distance $D$ \cite{Achucarro:2018vey}

 From \eqref{grad decomposition} one obtains that a set of fields following a gradient flow obeys $V_N=0$.
 This translates through \eqref{eqMotN} to $\Omega=\|\nabla_t\hat{T}\|=0$, in turn corresponding to a geodesic trajectory.
-This means that gradient flow trajectories must correspond to geodesics and vice versa.
+This means that for solutions to the equations of motion, gradient flow trajectories must correspond to geodesics and vice versa.
 As it will be later shown for a diagonal metric and Appendix \ref{toy model} for a non-diagonal one, our gradient flow solutions indeed fulfill the geodesic equation.

-As we will show now, for the type of scalar potentials we are interested in (this is, power-like in the saxions), these geodesic/gradient flow trajectories are the only asymptotic trajectories that solve the equations of motion at late times in the slow roll approximation.
+As we will show now, for the type of scalar potentials we are interested in (this is, power-like in the saxions), these geodesic/gradient flow trajectories are asymptotic trajectories that solve the equations of motion at late times.
 Recall that geodesic trajectories for the field metric are purely saxionic, as this is obtained from the K\"{a}hler potential from \eqref{Kahler saxions}, asymptotically depending only on $\{s^i\}_{i=1}^{n}$.
 Hence, in order to have an asymptotic non-geodesic trajectory, one would need that the axions (and not only the saxions) take parametrically large field values.
 However, as we will see in Subsection \ref{brief stab ax} (and in more detail in Appendix \ref{stab ax}), the axions will always be either eventually stabilized or not come into play in the scalar potential, independently of the asymptotic gradient flow trajectory followed by the saxions\footnote{See however \cite{Buratti:2018xjt} for a non-gradient flow solution in String Theory in which an axion approaches a parametrically large distance in a space-like dependent configuration.}.
 Therefore, it will be enough for our purposes to study the saxionic trajectories that solve the gradient flow equation.
 We devote the rest of the section to explain, in general, how to find this solution explicitly.
+This reduces the setup to a single field cosmology running down an exponential potential, for which the bound \eqref{accel} on asymptotic accelerated expansion holds (see e.g. \cite{Rudelius:2022gbz}).

 From the discussion in the previous subsections, we can consider a scalar potential with a power-like dependence on the saxions, assuming that the axions have already been stabilized or do not enter the potential: